gayansanjeewa/pastbook-clone/README.md

 ## Limitations PastBook-Clone

-- Queue worker - beanstalkd - is in development.
+- Queue worker - Supervisord - is in development.
 So you have to do it manually
 ```bash
 docker-compose exec app php artisan queue:work
 ```